vzakharchenko/smartthings-phone-presence-sensor/README.md

 8. [Add new device](https://github.com/vzakharchenko/smartthings_asus_router#add-new-device "Add new device")
 9. [Add new SmartApp to SmartThings Classic](https://github.com/vzakharchenko/smartthings_asus_router#add-a-new-smartapp-to-smartthings-classic "Add a new SmartApp to SmartThings Classic")
 10. [Assign Phone Mac address to  SmartThing Device](https://github.com/vzakharchenko/smartthings_asus_router#assign-phone-mac-address-to--smartthing-device "Assign Phone Mac address to  SmartThing Device")
+11. add more devices if necessary, for this repeat steps 7-10 to do this
-11. now you can use Smartthings Device for automation)
+12. now you can use Smartthings Device for automation)

 ##Manual Server Installation Steps: